 .

-It is an error for any value in the returned stream to be null
+It is an error for any value in the returned stream to be null,

-or an empty list.
+or to have fields set to null or an empty list.
 In the case of a

-operation it is an error to include the Feature id being
+REMOVE operation it is an error to include the Feature id being

 operated upon in the returned Bundle Mappings.